tomsch420/phd-thesis/chapters/cognitive_architectures.typ

 ]

 A further common characteristic of cognitive architectures is to have extensive learning capabilities.
 As part of this thesis contributions a joint probability distribution learning component is delivered that is highly modular, efficient and integrated well into the PyCRAM architecture.
 This contribution splits up in the creation of a memory component that enables quick and extensive retrieval of relevant information (@sec:moment-query).
-The second part is a machine learning framework for the creation of tractable joint probability distributions that enable the efficient parametrization of actions while taking information from the belief state into account (@sec:probabilistic_models).
+The second part is a machine learning framework for the creation of tractable joint probability distributions that enable the efficient parametrization of actions while taking information from the belief state into account (//@sec:probabilistic_models).
 Lastly, these components are integrated into PyCRAM to close the loop between action execution and performance improvements.
 Section TODO)